-Creamy White Bean Tomato Soup Is Perfect For A Fall Night
+Creamy White Bean Tomato Soup

 Do you love soup?
 I sure do.
 More than most other foods, I think that soup often has memories attached to it: like being nursed back to health with some homemade chicken and dumpling soup prepared by my mom.
 My mom’s soup somehow always did the trick.
-I’m not sure the soup actually healed me, but the memory of it doing so is strong.
+I’m not sure the soup healed me, but the memory of it doing so is strong.

 This is not a soup from my childhood nor have I been making this soup for my family over the years, but it’s a soup with a memory attached.
 This lovely soup reminds me of a mistake I made recently, proving sometimes mistakes are not all that bad.
 By mistake, I accidentally bought the wrong kind of beans at the store.
-I wanted chickpeas (for my older son who is chickpea obsessed these days) but I was rushing (as I often do) and bought navy beans instead–lots of them.
+I wanted chickpeas (for my older son who is chickpea-obsessed these days) but I was rushing (as I often do) and bought navy beans instead–lots of them.

 With limited pantry space available (mine is often a bit full…) I needed to figure out what to do with my many mistake beans.
 I did what any other food blogger would do in a pinch, I searched “bean soup” online and scrolled my way down numerous soup posts till I found a gem.
 This recipe is from the blog Love & Lemons, and it’s a keeper.

 I have adapted the recipe only slightly.
 This is a great, easy-to-make (rather healthy) blended soup made with either vegetable or chicken stock to accommodate any vegetarian or vegan soup lovers.
-The original recipe uses cannellini beans, a well know kidney-shaped bean from Italy.
-But navy beans are actually a great substitute for cannellini beans.
+The original recipe uses cannellini beans, a well-known kidney-shaped bean from Italy.
+But navy beans are a great substitute for cannellini beans.
 And with my pile of navy beans before me, I decided to make this soup.

 I have previously posted a vegan lentil soup recipe that has some similarities.
 I like them both.
 But the addition of cashews in this white bean tomato soup adds a lovely creaminess without the use of heavy cream.
 You can omit the nuts if you wish, they are not imperative, but I suggest you try it this way once, as I think the nuts add nicely to the consistency.